adelbibi/website2.0/content/event/raytheon22/index.md

 ---
-title: "Deep Certification: From Empirical Robustness to Advances in Randomized Smoothing"
+title: "Raytheon: Deep Certification: From Empirical Robustness to Advances in Randomized Smoothing"

 event: Raytheon Technologies